 Streets Alive has been building community spirit at the street level since 2001 across the UK.

-The complexity of challenges such as the recession, ageing population, social diversity and climate change cannot be resolved by the conventional machinery available to local and national government.
+The challenges of our ageing population, social diversity and climate change cannot be resolved by the conventional machinery available to local and national government.
 Nor does the power to tackle them lie with individuals' private lives alone.
-There is then a need to build a new resilience and collective capacity within communities to help respond to these shared challenges.
+We need to build a new resilience and collective capacity within communities to help respond to these shared challenges.

 Streets Alive helps people make their street a friendlier, safer and greener place to live.
 We do this by: